 Please be aware that there will be a fee for these services.

-Since 1990, the land registry has been open to the public.
-For a small fee (eg £3 online) anyone can inspect the register and obtain a copy of any registered title.
+The Land Registry can be used to check who is the owner of the property.
+For a £3 fee, anyone can inspect the register and obtain a copy of any registered title.
 This can be done by post, in person or online.

 Advice links for tenants renting in the private sector